Understanding Your 5071C Letter

 This contact information is only for taxpayers who received Letter 5071C.
 The toll-free number and website are for identity verification only.
 No other tax-related information, including refund status, is available.

-We will continue processing your tax return once we verify your identity and confirm that you submitted the return.
-If you did file the return, please know it will take approximately nine weeks to process it once you verify your identity.
-Follow the identity verification described under "What should you do?" below to provide us with the necessary information.
+We'll continue processing your tax return once we verify your identity and confirm that you submitted the return.
+If you did file the return, please know it will take approximately 9 weeks to process it once you verify your identity.

 How can I learn more about the IRS's identity protection efforts?